tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/操作指南/实例/登录Linux实例/使用 VNC 登录 Linux 实例_intl_en.md

 ## Steps

 1. Log in to the [CVM Console](https://console.cloud.tencent.com/cvm/index).
-2. On the instance’s management page, select the Linux CVM that you want to log in to and click **Log In**, as shown below:
+2. On the instance’s management page, select the Linux CVM that you want to log in to and click **Log In** on the right side, as shown below:
 ![](https://main.qcloudimg.com/raw/b7f0594ddecad128707ee720502e10b0.png)
 3. In the **Log into Linux instance** pop-up window, select **Alternative login methods (VNC)** and click **Log In Now**, as shown below.
 ![](https://main.qcloudimg.com/raw/6d4eb31a5c3e127f7214b31db263bc5a.png)